Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "Dude, I’m pretty sure I wouldn’t want to go up against Kirk myself.
 Sure, he’s an ET, but there’s a sharp-ass brain in there that thinks like twenty steps ahead of - oh, they’re back!"

 "They?"
 Kevin asked, as Julian kicked his legs out and stood up eagerly.
 There was a snapping noise and he cursed, sitting back down and examining his prosthetic foot.
-“Y’okay?”
+"Y’okay?"

 "Fucking first metatarsal’s gone again."
 Julian made a resigned noise through his nose and started unhooking and peeling back layers of synthetic myomere.
-If the composite “bones” of his foot hadn’t been carbon black wrapped in obviously artificial white “muscles” and “tendons” then the view of his foot flayed open would have been an obscene one.
+If the composite "bones" of his foot hadn’t been carbon black wrapped in obviously artificial white "muscles" and "tendons" then the view of his foot flayed open would have been an obscene one.
 He dug around inside it with one of his smaller knives to scrape out the dried adhesive from a previous repair, and dug a small tube of superglue out of this pocket.

 "Simple fix."
 Kevin noted.